Recreational water quality

-EPA monitors water quality in Port Philip Bay and the Yarra River to help you swim safely in summer
+EPA monitors water quality in Port Philip Bay and the Yarra River to help you swim safely round the year

 Looking to escape the heat?
 Our beaches and rivers provide a cool escape.
 But is the water quality okay for swimming today?

 It’s easy to check on your phone.
 Beach Report and Yarra Watch provide forecasts every day in summer for many beaches in Port Phillip Bay and locations along the Yarra River.